Joo Chiat Road

-Joo Chiat Road (/ˌdʒuː ˈtʃjɛt/ JOO-CHYET) is a road in Katong District and a residential conservation area located in the east coast of Singapore.
-Joo Chiat Road intersects East Coast Road and Marine Parade Road and ends at Marine Parade Road junction beside Marine Parade MRT station.
+Joo Chiat Road (/ˌdʒuː ˈtʃjɛt/ JOO-CHYET) is a road in the Katong subzone of Marine Parade, Singapore.
+The surrounding residential area is a conservation area.
+The road intersects East Coast Road and terminates at its junction with Marine Parade Road, beside Marine Parade MRT station.

-It has won several architectural and heritage awards, including the United Nations' UNESCO Asia-Pacific Awards for Cultural Heritage Conservation at 125 Joo Chiat Road.
-The area has the most amenities and diverse eateries in Singapore with numerous Michelin awarded restaurants.
-Joo Chiat was named after a businessman, Chew Joo Chiat who was the richest man in the Katong district.
+The area has received several architectural and heritage awards, including a UNESCO Asia-Pacific Award for Cultural Heritage Conservation for 125 Joo Chiat Road.
+It has numerous amenities and a diverse range of eateries, including several Michelin-recommended restaurants.
+Joo Chiat was named after the businessman Chew Joo Chiat, who was described as the wealthiest person in the Katong district.